seqscope/cartloader/docs/vignettes/intro.md

 ## Quick Start

-If you’re new to `CartLoader`, start with the [Quick Start](./quickstart/run_locally.md) tutorial.

-It provides a beginner‑friendly walkthrough using a small mouse hippocampus dataset and introduces the core `CartLoader` functions.
+If you’re new to `CartLoader`, start with the [Quick Start](./quickstart/run_locally.md) tutorial, a beginner‑friendly walkthrough using a small mouse hippocampus dataset to core `CartLoader` functions.

 <div class="grid cards single-left" markdown>